rodrigoeggea/chipcaco-java/README.md

 **Note**: The produced file must likely be additionally processed by `ffmpeg` or similar applications before it can be played.
 Example:

-Only copy H264 frames and fix FPS:
+Only copy H264 frames and fix FPS (can be played in VLC)

     ffmpeg -framerate 25 -i intermediate.h264 -c copy video.h264

-Convertind to MP4:
+Convertind to MP4 (can be player in any Video Player or Browser)

     ffmpeg -framerate 25 -i intermediate.264 video.mp4